babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Words for C++.md

 - [Clone VBA Project](https://docs.aspose.com/display/wordscpp/Working+with+VBA+Macros#WorkingwithVBAMacros-CloneVBAProject) or VBA Module.
 - So many more [features](https://docs.aspose.com/display/wordscpp/Developer+Guide).

-## New Features in Version 20.4
+## New Features in Version 20.5

+- Ability to show/hide Grammatical and Spelling errors.
+- New helper class to work with watermark inside document is introduced.
-- Added support for verifying and signing documents.
+- Added feature to set the compression level for `OOXML` documents.
-- Added support for downloading remote resources from the Internet.
-- Provided ability to change Asian paragraph spacing and indents.
-- Added image interpolation option for PDF rendering (new public property `PdfSaveOptions.InterpolateImages`).
-- Extended API of chart data labels and series.

-## Limitations and API Differences in Version 20.4
+## Limitations and API Differences in Version 20.5

 Aspose.Words for C++ has some differences as compared to its equivalent .NET version of the API.
 This section contains information about all such functionality that is not available in the current release.
 The missing features will be added in future releases.